+Primate laryngeal air sacs likely evolved because of some adaptive function.
+This hypothesis is tentatively supported by a cost-benefit analysis: why would air sacs evolve without a function when they also entail the risk of infections?
+Infections have been reported in detail in a mountain gorilla (35), and observed more generally in primates (36,37).
+There are however no systematic studies that quantitatively report how often air sacs get infected.
+On the benefit side, there are many hypotheses about the function of (siamang) air sacs (15,21,31,32,38,39); they may: be relatively functionless (40), help manage oxygenation (38), or help stabilize the thorax during brachiation and singing (39).
+Moreover, it has been suggested that an inflated air sac increase the expiratory flow relative to expiring from a single air reservoir (the lungs) when the upper air passages open, leading to a “glottal-shock” that increases the amplitude of the vocalization after the air sac is loaded with air (31).

-Laryngeal air sacs often get infected and it is not uncommon for an animal to die from that (27).
-Air sacs evolved even though the risk and cost of having them is high (28).
-Why did they evolve?
-There are many hypotheses about the function of (siamang) air sacs, but little empirical work to test them (15, 21, 26, 28–31).
-It is especially from biomechanical and acoustic modeling research that we expect the air sac volume to be associated with a decrease of energy at the higher formant frequencies relative to the dominant frequency and an increase in amplitude.
-The latter relates to dynamic anti-resonance properties of the air sac (a cancellation of energy at resonant frequencies of the air sac), as supported by physical models and simulations that assess different static sizes of air sacs (20, 31).
-Thus the laryngeal air sac may likely serve as an amplifying organ by changing the resonant properties of the vocal source, whereby energy at lower frequencies is increased relative to the harmonics, thereby aiding sound travel and “dishonestly” advertising a larger body size (16, 21).
-In cluttered environments where formant structure can be lost over short distances, body size might rather be signaled through longer sound duration, which could be enabled by the extra air volume that the air sacs provide (nex to the lungs).
+Limited empirical work and real-world data are available to evaluate these hypotheses.
+Based on biomechanical and acoustic modeling we would expect a higher air sac volume to statistically predict less energy at higher formant frequencies relative to the dominant frequency and increased overall amplitude (32).
+The latter relates to dynamic anti-resonance properties of the air sac (a cancellation of energy at resonant frequencies of the air sac), as supported by physical models and simulations that assess different static sizes of air sacs (20,32).
+Thus the laryngeal air sac may likely serve as an amplifying organ by changing the resonant properties of the vocal source, whereby energy at lower frequencies is increased relative to the harmonics, thereby aiding sound travel and “dishonestly” advertising a larger body size (16,21).
+In cluttered environments where formant structure can be lost even at short distances, body size might rather be signaled through longer sound duration, which could be enabled by the extra air volume that the air sacs provide (next to the lungs).